#430: Delightful Machine Learning Apps with Gradio Transcript

 37:39 There's a Python API for like defining the theme, right?

-37:43 So like every UI element has certain CSS variables and you can control their value via like the values of this Python class that you then pass to your Gradio instance, but at the same time, there's like a top level CSS parameter that you could do whatever you want in that case, right?
+37:43 So like every UI element has certain CSS variables and you can control their value via like the

 37:56 You don't have to use like the Python API.

-37:58 If you don't want to, if there's something different that you want to change, you can change the CSS variables.
+37:58 If you don't want to, if there's something different that you want to change, you can change

 38:04 You're saying I could do something in Python.

-38:06 I could say, well, the style is button.
+38:06 I could say, well, the style is button order width is three and the color of the borders

-38:17 You could pass it a file and then it'll, we'll read that file and then use that CSS in the demo.
+38:17 You could pass it a file and then it'll, we'll read that file and use that CSS in the demo.

 38:22 Yeah.

-38:22 And then with that, you can also add IDs to each of the UI elements, and then you could write your CSS to target the IDs that you add, right?
+38:22 And then with that, you can also add IDs to each of the UI elements and then you could

-38:30 So let's say you only wanted to modify one button, you could do it that way.
+38:30 So let's say you only wanted to modify like one button.

 38:33 Right.